When you hear the word pie, what comes to mind? A sweet dessert? A savory snack? Family? A certain holiday? A special meal with loved ones?

 11. Zwetschgenkuchen (Germany)

+One of our pies from different countries is actually a cake.
 In German, zwetschgen means “plum” and kuchen means “cake,” so zwetschgenkuchen is a plum cake.
 It’s thought to originated in Augsburg.
 This is probably the most popular cake in Germany, and it can be found all over the country.
 Depending on where you are in Germany, people may use different words for this cake, and there might be some differences in how it’s made, especially the crust.

 Zwetschgenkuchen is often made in the late summer or fall when the Italian plums are in season.
 The key to this plum cake is a good crust, some tasty plums, and a delicious streusel on top.